South Tangerang Banten, Indonesia Travel Guide

 Small, green glutinous rice balls filled with liquid palm sugar, then boiled and rolled in grated coconut.
 They burst with sweetness.

 Fine dining establishments appear less common compared to Jakarta’s extensive scene.
-Upscale restaurants within luxury hotels or high-end malls offer sophisticated menus and ambiance.
+Upscale restaurants within luxury hotels or high-end malls offer sophisticated menus plus ambiance.

-Numerous restaurants in major plazas and commercial areas.
-They provide a diverse selection of Indonesian, Asian (Japanese, Korean, Chinese), and Western cuisines.
+Numerous restaurants in major malls and business districts.
+They offer a diverse selection of Indonesian, Asian (Japanese, Korean, Chinese), plus Occidental cuisines.

 Affordable, authentic flavors at warung, food plazas, and street vendors.